threefoldtecharchive/rivine/doc/api/Wallet.md

 // should use this password.
 If left blank, the seed that gets returned will
 // also be the encryption password. encryptionpassword

-// Name of the dictionary that should be used when encoding the seed. 'english'
-// is the most common choice when picking a dictionary. dictionary // Optional, default is english.
 ```

 ###### JSON Response